Bogdanp/Noise/README.md

 can automatically be shared (via serialization & deserialization) between Racket and Swift.

-To use `NoiseSerde` from racket, you will have to install `noise-serde-lib`:
+To use `NoiseSerde` from Racket, you will have to install `noise-serde-lib`:

     raco pkg install Racket/noise-serde-lib/